engraving-challenges/estrella/README.md

 So now you're ready to take off!

-The base branch you should base any work on is `2-schumann-challenge`.

 As this is the first (real) challenge the ["General Rules"](../meta/general-rules.md) aren't really refined or tested yet.
 So please don't start hacking away but rather try to check back with someone